 This correlates with our general understanding of how people respond to brainwave entrainment.

-Generally we recommend theta waves for relaxation and meditation, alpha waves for focus and creativity, and for memory improvement beta and low gamma frequency music.
+Generally we recommend theta waves for relaxation and meditation, alpha waves for focus, and beta and low gamma frequency music for memory enhancement.

 We are cautious about recommending beta recordings to anyone who suffers from anxiety or hyperactivity, because even in non-sufferers, concentrated beta and gamma wave entrainment can cause high-level stimulation that may make a person feel anxious and fidgety.